rajrajhans/gradgoggles-api/README.md

 ---

 This repo contains the source code for GradGoggles API developed using Flask in Python.
+Currently, the API is hosted at [api.gradgoggles.com](https://api.gradgoggles.com).
 The GG WebApp and Android app both use this API.

 ### Functionalities implemented in the API -